jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 The "pre-training on a general task + fine-tuning on a specific task" strategy is called [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning).

-Most state-of-the-art large language models also go through an additional [**instruction fine-tuning**](https://arxiv.org/abs/2203.02155) step after being pre-trained.
-In this step, the model is shown thousands of prompt + completion pairs that were **human labeled**.
-Why?
-While language modeling on Wikipedia pages makes the model good at continuing sentences, but it doesn't make it particularly good at following instructions, or having a conversation, or summarizing a document (all the things we would like a GPT to do).
-Fine-tuning them on human labelled instruction + completion pairs is a way to teach the model how it can be more useful, and make them easier to interact with.

 ### Prompting
-In principle, the original [GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) paper was just about the benefits of pre-training a transformer model for transfer learning, similar to [BERT](https://arxiv.org/pdf/1810.04805.pdf).
-That is, pre-training a 117M GPT and then fine-tuning it on a labelled dataset achieved state-of-the-art performance compared to just training it on the labelled dataset directly.
+In principle, the original [GPT](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf) paper was only about the benefits of pre-training a transformer model for transfer learning.
+The paper showed that pre-training a 117M GPT achieved state-of-the-art performance on various **NLP** (natural language processing) tasks when fine-tuned on labelled datasets.

-It wasn't until the [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and  [GPT-3](https://arxiv.org/abs/2005.14165) papers that we realized a GPT model, when pre-trained on enough data with enough parameters, **by itself** was capable of performing any task by just prompting it and performing autoregressive language modeling, no fine-tuning needed.
+It wasn't until the [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) and  [GPT-3](https://arxiv.org/abs/2005.14165) papers that we realized a GPT model pre-trained on enough data with enough parameters was capable of performing any arbitrary task **by itself**, no fine-tuning needed.
+Just prompt the model, perform autoregressive language modeling, and like voila, the model magically gives us an appropriate response.
 This is referred to as **in-context learning**, because the model is using just the context of the prompt to perform the task.
 In-context learning can be zero shot, one shot, or few shot:

 ![Figure 2.1 from the GPT-3 Paper](https://i.imgur.com/VKZXC0K.png)

+Generating text given a prompt is also referred to as **conditional generation**, since our model is generating some output _conditioned_ on some input.

-Of course, you can use a [GPT as a chatbot](https://openai.com/blog/chatgpt/) instead of making it explicitly do "tasks".
-The conversation history is passed into the model as the prompt, maybe prepended with some kind of description like "You are a chatbot, be nice".
-If you change around the prompt, you can even give your [chatbot a persona](https://imgur.com/a/AbDFcgk).
+GPTs are not limited to NLP tasks.
+You can condition the model on anything you want.
+For example, you can turn a GPT into a chatbot (i.e. [ChatGPT](https://openai.com/blog/chatgpt/)) by conditioning it on the conversation history.
+You can also further condition the chatbot to behave a certain way by prepending the prompt with some kind of description (i.e. "You are a chatbot.
+Be polite, speak in full sentences, don't say harmful things, etc ...").
+Conditioning the model like this can even give your [chatbot a persona](https://imgur.com/a/AbDFcgk).
+However, this is not robust, you can still ["jailbreak" the model and make it misbehave](https://twitter.com/zswitten/status/1598380220943593472).

-With that out of the way, let's finally get to the actual implementation!
+With that out of the way, let's finally get to the actual implementation.

 ## Setup
 ---